spacetelescope/pandokia/doc/source/programming_db.rst

     even if it occurs inside a string literal.

     It IS NOT permitted to have the character '%' in your sql, even if it occurs inside a string literal.
-(This limitation is inherited from some of the DBAPI implementations.)
+This limitation is inherited from some of the DBAPI implementations.
+Notably, you cannot use LIKE 'xxx%' but you can use LIKE :1 and pass a parameter of "xxx%".

 The return value is a cursor